 Healthcare expenditure by provider

-The second largest healthcare provider (in expenditure terms) was generally that of ambulatory health care providers, their share of healthcare expenditure ranging in 2015 from 14.4 % in the Netherlands to more than 30.0 % in Denmark and Germany, peaking at more than one third (36.3 %) of total healthcare expenditure in Belgium.
+The second largest healthcare provider (in expenditure terms) was generally that of ambulatory health care providers.
+Their share of current healthcare expenditure in 2020 averaged 24.8 % in the EU and ranged from 13.6 % in Romania and 13.7 % in Bulgaria to 31.4 % in Germany.

 Source data for tables and graphs

-Total healthcare expenditure quantifies the economic resources dedicated to health functions, excluding capital investment.
+Current healthcare expenditure quantifies the economic resources dedicated to health functions, excluding capital investment.
 Healthcare expenditure is primarily concerned with healthcare goods and services that are consumed by resident units, irrespective of where that consumption takes place (it may be in the rest of the world) or who is paying for it.
 As such, exports of healthcare goods and services (to non-resident units) are excluded, whereas imports of healthcare goods and services for final use are included.

 Long-term healthcare consists of a range of medical and personal care services that are consumed with the primary goal of alleviating pain and suffering and reducing or managing the deterioration in health status in patients with a degree of long-term dependency.
 The aim of long-term social care is to provide services and support, by formal and informal care givers, to individuals who, for reasons of disability, illness or other dependency, need help to live as normal a life as possible.
 Social care covers a wide range of services, including professional advice and support, accommodation, various types of assistance in carrying out daily tasks, home visits, home help services, provision of meals, special equipment, house adaptation for disabled persons, as well as assessment and care management services.
 There may be a mixed economy of health and social care provision and this mix of services can make it difficult to separate expenditure between health and social components.
-For the purpose of this article, the analysis of long-term care (as shown in Figure 4 and Table 4) is composed solely of the health component.
+For the purpose of this article, the analysis of long-term care (as shown in Figure 7) is composed solely of the health component.

 System of health accounts

-Eurostat, the Organisation for Economic Cooperation and Development (OECD) and the World Health Organisation (WHO) established a common framework for a joint healthcare data collection exercise.
+Eurostat, the Organisation for Economic Cooperation and Development (OECD) and the World Health Organization (WHO) established a common framework for a joint healthcare data collection exercise.
 The data collected relates to healthcare expenditure following the methodology of the system of health accounts (SHA).

-The SHA shares the goals of the system of national accounts (SNA): to constitute an integrated system of comprehensive, internally consistent, and internationally comparable accounts, which should as far as possible be compatible with other aggregated economic and social statistical systems.
+The SHA shares the goals of the system of national accounts (SNA): to constitute an integrated system of comprehensive, internally consistent and internationally comparable accounts, which should as far as possible be compatible with other aggregated economic and social statistical systems.
 Health accounts provide a description of the financial flows related to the consumption of healthcare goods and services from an expenditure perspective.
 Health accounts are used in two main ways: internationally, where the emphasis is on a selection of comparable expenditure data; nationally, with more detailed analyses of healthcare spending and a greater emphasis on comparisons over time.

-In 2011, and as a result of four years of extensive and wide-reaching consultation, Eurostat, the OECD and the WHO released an updated manual for the collection of health accounts, ‘A system of health accounts, 2011 edition revised’.
-The core set of SHA tables addresses three basic questions: i) what kinds of healthcare goods and services are consumed; ii) which healthcare providers deliver them, and; iii) which financing schemes are used to deliver them?
+In 2011, as a result of four years of extensive and wide-reaching consultation, Eurostat, the OECD and the WHO released an updated manual for the collection of health accounts, A system of health accounts, 2011 – revised edition.
+The core set of SHA tables addresses three basic questions: i) what kinds of healthcare goods and services are consumed, ii) which healthcare providers deliver them and, iii) which financing schemes are used to deliver them?

 Healthcare expenditure is recorded in relation to the international classification for health accounts (ICHA), defining:

-- healthcare expenditure by financing schemes (ICHA-HF) — which classifies the types of financing arrangements through which people obtain health services; healthcare financing schemes include direct payments by households for services and goods and third-party financing arrangements;
+- healthcare expenditure by financing schemes (ICHA-HF) – classifies the types of financing arrangements through which people obtain health services; healthcare financing schemes include direct payments by households for services and goods and third-party financing arrangements;

-- healthcare expenditure by function (ICHA-HC) — which details the split in healthcare expenditure following the purpose of healthcare activities – such as, curative care, rehabilitative care, long-term care, or preventive care;
+- healthcare expenditure by function (ICHA-HC) – details the split in healthcare expenditure following the purpose of healthcare activities – such as, curative care, rehabilitative care, long-term care, or preventive care;

-- healthcare expenditure by provider (ICHA-HP) — which classifies units contributing to the provision of healthcare goods and services – such as hospitals, residential facilities, ambulatory health care services, ancillary services or retailers of medical goods.
+- healthcare expenditure by provider (ICHA-HP) – classifies units contributing to the provision of healthcare goods and services – such as hospitals, residential facilities, ambulatory health care services, ancillary services or retailers of medical goods.

 Healthcare expenditure – methodology

 Health systems across the globe are developing in response to a multitude of factors, including: new medical technology and improvements in knowledge; new health services and greater access to them; changes in health policies to address specific diseases and demographic developments; new organisational structures and more complex financing mechanisms.
 However, access to healthcare and greater patient choice is increasingly being considered against a background of financial sustainability.

-The Directorate-General for Health and Food Safety has constituted a list of 88 European core health indicators (ECHIs) for monitoring progress in relation to health policy and broader Europe 2020 objectives.
+The Directorate-General for Health and Food Safety has constituted a list of 88 European core health indicators (ECHIs) for monitoring progress in relation to health policy and broader objectives.
 Among these, it recommends specifically following developments for:

 General health statistics articles

-- Health care (hlth_care), see:
+- Health (hlth), see:

 - Health care expenditure (SHA 2011) (hlth_sha11)